varunbv25/AI-image-resizer/README.md

 1. **Upload Image**
    - Drag and drop an image file onto the upload area
    - Or click the upload area to browse and select a file
-   - Supported formats: JPEG, PNG, WebP (max 10MB)
+   - Supported formats: JPEG, PNG, WebP, SVG (max 10MB)
+   - SVG files are automatically converted to high-quality raster format (300 DPI)
    - The application will validate and display image details

 2. **Select Target Dimensions**